Childhood Sexual Abuse Care

-Norton Children’s Gynecology in Louisville is the only practice in Kentucky dedicated to pediatric gynecological care.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in Kentucky, Louisville and Southern Indiana dedicated to pediatric gynecological care.
 Our board-certified physicians are trained to treat the effects of childhood sexual abuse with the sensitivity that children, teens and parents need.

 Child sexual abuse involves an adult engaging in sexual activity of any kind with a child or adolescent.
 It may also involve an adolescent engaging in such activity with a younger child.
 At Norton Children’s Gynecology, we provide medical and mental health assessments in cases where sexual abuse is suspected.